-5.1.2 RS-232 Configuration
+5.1.2 RS-232 CONFIGURATION

-1. Connect one of the RS-232 cable options (Table 1-1) from the RS232 port on the rear panel to either a computer or a modem.
+1. Connect one the RS-232 cable from the RS232 port on the rear panel to either a computer or a modem.

 Cables that appear to be compatible because of matching connectors may incorporate internal wiring that makes the link inoperable.
 Check cables acquired from sources other than Teledyne API for pin assignments before using.